Payroll Cambodia Guide

 • Undetermined Duration Contracts (UDCs)

 The contract type directly impacts severance calculations, seniority payment eligibility, and termination notice requirements.
-The Ministry of Labor reported that approximately 31% of employment disputes in 2023 involved misalignment between contract types and associated compensation practices.
+The Ministry of Labor reported that approximately 31% of employment disputes involve misalignment between contract types and associated compensation practices.
+Ensuring compliance with local employment laws is critical—especially when converting contractors to employees.
+Check out our comprehensive guide with everything you need to know to convert contractors to employees in Cambodia.

 4. Evolving Regulatory Environment